Ranks in Gerakan Pramuka Indonesia: Requirements

 A Scout who wants to earn the Garuda Scout rank has to be qualified for all requirements stated by National Council in the decree.
 The Garuda Scout requirement is different for each age group.
 For instance, the requirements for Garuda Scout in the Siaga/Cub Scouts level will differ from the requirements from Penegak (Rover Scout).
-When all are achieved, the Scout is thus eligible to become a Garuda Scout (age level regardless) and is entitled to wear a gold medal.
+When all are achieved, the Scout is thus eligible to become a Garuda Scout (age level regardless) and is entitled to wear a gold medal while keeping the insignia of his/her age group.

-If acquired for any Scout from the Cub to Rover level if he or she is ready to advance to the next age level and has completed the advancement requisites and well as the requiements for nomination to the medal, he or she wears the Garuda Scout medal worn under his or her previous age grouping before advancing to the higher level above his or her current age group.
+If acquired for any Scout from the Cub to Rover level if he or she is ready to advance to the next age level and has completed the advancement requisites and well as the requirements for nomination to the medal, he or she wears the Garuda Scout medal worn under his or her previous age grouping before advancing to the higher level above his or her current age group.
+If a Pandega or Venturer Scout earns the requirements for the medal before joining adult leaders course or leaving the program, he or she wears it in full dress alongside any merit badges achieved during his or her service term.